Allow the Simmrin Law Group to help you handle Penal Code 30605 charges.

 Regulations on the Possession of an Assault Weapon

 California restricts the possession of assault weapons throughout the state using PC 30605.
-PC 30605 forbids:
+PC 30605 forbids both actual and constructive possession of these weapons.

 Actual Possession of Assault Weapons

 Some individuals are charged with the actual possession of assault weapons in California.
 Actual possession represents direct contact with a weapon.
-Individuals physically have weapons in their possession if they have actual possession of them.
+Individuals are considered to have actual possession when they are physically handling the weapons.

 Constructive Possession of Assault Weapons

-Constructive possession does not require direct handling of a weapon.
+Constructive possession does not require the direct handling of a weapon.
 Instead, a person can be accused of constructive possession if they have the ability to access a weapon.
 For example, a man keeps a modified pistol in the glovebox of his car.
-He would have “constructive” possession of the weapon.
-Find out more about types of possession with the Simmrin Law Group.
-We’re ready to answer your questions if you call (310) 997-4688.
+In this case, he would have “constructive” possession of the weapon.

 Other Restrictions Related to Assault Weapons in California

 PC 30605 prohibits the possession of assault weapons in our state.
-Individuals can face other charges for misuses involving assault weapons.
-These charges are generally handled under Penal Code §30600.
+Individuals can face other charges for misuse involving assault weapons.
+These charges are generally handled under California Penal Code Section 30600.
 PC 30600 charges are used if someone:

 - Manufactures an assault weapon